adaptaware/ragit/README.md

-l (list): List all available collections. s (stats) <name>: Print its stats for the pass in collection. p (process): Process the data the passed in collection. i (create_images): Creates the images for the pdfs in the collection. m (create_markdowns): Creates missing markdowns. h (help): Prints this help message. e (exit): Exit.
+l (list): List all available collections. s (stats) <name>: Print its stats for the pass in collection. p (process): Process the data the passed in collection. m (create_markdowns): Creates missing markdowns. h (help): Prints this help message. e (exit): Exit.